Kakai Kissinger

-Kakai Kissinger (born Kakai Francis Kissinger on July 21, 1975) is a Kenyan human rights activist and attorney.
+Kakai Kissinger (born Kakai Francis Kissinger; July 21, 1975) is a Kenyan human rights activist and attorney.
 Trained in international trade law at the University of Turin, Faculty of Law, in Italy (2003), he received further training in 2007 in human rights and constitutional law at Harvard Law School in the US.

+Early life and education

 Kissinger was born in Kiminini within the Trans-Nzoia County in the vast Rift Valley Province of Kenya.
-He was named Kissinger by his mother after the former United States Secretary of State, Henry Kissinger.
-He is an Advocate of the High Court of Kenya with a specialty in international human rights and constitutional law.
-He has held senior positions before with the German Technical Cooperation (giz) as Senior Governance Advisor, as Executive Director of Independent Medico Legal Unit (IMLU), a leading human rights organization in Kenya.
+He was named Kissinger by his mother after the former United States secretary of state, Henry Kissinger.